timbearden/timbearden.github.io/_posts/2016-09-09-galvanize-experience-part-ii.md

 layout: post
 title:  "My experience at Galvanize Part II"
 date:   2016-09-09
-permalink: pretty
 ---
 This is the second part of a two-part description of my time in Galvanize's Data Science Immersive program.
-[You can find part one here.](/2016/09/08/galvanize-experience-part-i)
+[You can find part one here.](/2016/09/08/galvanize-experience-part-i.html)

 ### Week 5
 Week 5 was somewhat of a grab-bag of different topics.